Frozen Scream: Production

 Frozen Scream is the first of two films made by the independent Ciara Productions, followed by Hell Riders (1984), a biker movie set in a ghost town.
 Frozen Scream was written and produced by Renee Harmon, who also stars in the film.
-Harmon, a native of Germany who immigrated to the United States and settled in California, was working as an acting coach at Moorpark College at the time of making the film, and hired several of her students to appear in the project.
+Harmon, a native of Germany who immigrated to the USA and settled in California, was working as an acting coach at Moorpark College at the time of making the film, and hired several of her students to appear in the project.

-Principal photography took place in 1975 in Los Angeles.
+Principal photography took place in 1975 in L.A..
 According to Art Piatt, the production designer on the film, the shoot lasted approximately 28 days, with a budget of around $35,000.
 Though Frank Roach is credited as director, Harmon stated in a 2006 interview that Roach served as a cameraman, but that she handled directorial duties: "I thought that if I wrote and directed and produced and starred, it would be too much, so I gave the credit away.
-Frank Roach was a cameraman but I decided it would be better to have another director on the film.
+Frank Roach was a cameraman, but I decided it would be better to have another director on the film.
 I didn't want to be credited as director, for business reasons.
 I directed the film."
 Sound supervisor James Bryan, who later worked professionally with Harmon on other projects, disputed her claim that she fully took on direction, stating:

-As producer, Renee kept a very effective tight control over her productions, planning and arranging for locations and cast.
-During actual production she was fully involved with her part as actress and with other cast members, who were usually her students.
-Renee spent a lot of time working with the cast, going over and over their performances in the days prior to actual production, so in that sense she was directing, and had shaped the actors and their work down to the smallest degree.
-When we were in production and on the set Renee never stopped as producer and worked behind the scenes to keep things on track, yet she didn't have much to say about the director's job other than to support his authority and to demand the same support from everyone else.
-When others came to her with questions outside the work done previously in her directing sessions, she would direct these people to consult with the director for the answers to their questions.
-Renee never was one to usurp the director's authority and never allowed anyone on the set to do it either.
-She was always working to support me and I worked to support her.
+As a producer, Renee kept a very effective, tight control over her productions, planning and arranging for locations and cast.
+During actual production, she was fully involved with her part as an actress and with other cast members, who were usually her students.
+Renee spent a lot of time working with the cast, going over and over their performances in the days prior to actual production, so in that sense, she was directing and had shaped the actors and their work down to the smallest degree.
+When we were in production and on set, Renee never stopped as producer and worked behind the scenes to keep things on track, yet she didn't have much to say about the director's job beyond supporting his authority and demanding the same from everyone else.
+When others came to her with questions beyond the work done in her previous directing sessions, she would direct them to consult the director for answers.
+Renee was never one to usurp the director's authority and never allowed anyone on the set to do it either.
+She was always working to support me, and I worked to support her.

-Additional post-production filming occurred in Salt Lake City, Utah around 1980–1981, approximately six years after the original shoot had completed.
+Additional post-production filming occurred in Salt Lake City around 1980–1981, approximately six years after the original shoot had completed.

-Some footage from Frozen Scream was re-used in Run Coyote Run (1987), which was also produced by, written by and starred Harmon.
+Some footage from Frozen Scream was reused in Run Coyote Run (1987), which was also produced by, written by, and starred Harmon.
 The film is a crime thriller about a psychic who is trying to find her dead sister's killers.